MicrosoftDocs/sql-docs/docs/t-sql/statements/alter-database-transact-sql-set-options.md

 >
 > Database mirroring requires AUTO_CLOSE OFF.

 When the database is set to AUTOCLOSE = ON, an operation that initiates an automatic database shutdown clears the plan cache for the instance of [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)].
 Clearing the plan cache causes a recompilation of all subsequent execution plans and can cause a sudden, temporary decrease in query performance.
-In [!INCLUDE[ssVersion2005](../../includes/ssversion2005-md.md)] Service Pack 2 and later, for each cleared cache store in the plan cache, the [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] error log contains the following informational message: `SQL Server has encountered %d occurrence(s) of cachestore flush for the '%s' cachestore (part of plan cache) due to some database maintenance or reconfigure operations`.
+Starting with [!INCLUDE[ssVersion2005](../../includes/ssversion2005-md.md)] Service Pack 2, for each cleared cache store in the plan cache, the [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] error log contains the following informational message: `SQL Server has encountered %d occurrence(s) of cachestore flush for the '%s' cachestore (part of plan cache) due to some database maintenance or reconfigure operations`.
 This message is logged every five minutes as long as the cache is flushed within that time interval.

 <a name="auto_create_statistics"></a> AUTO_CREATE_STATISTICS { **ON** | OFF }
 ON